RobbieClarken/RBCNumberSpeaker/README.md

 iOS class to speak numbers using pre-recorded sound files.

-For example, "12345" will be spoken as "one thousand three hundred forty five".
+For example, "12345" will be spoken as "twelve thousand three hundred forty five".

 Usage
 -----